TobyComon/fs-journal/quizzes/week07.md

 **4.** What does the `onMounted` method in Vue do?
 <!-- enter you answer in the space below -->
 ```
+Essentially runs the code you write in the onMounted when the page loads.
 ```
 **5.** What is the `v-model` attribute in Vue for, and when might you use it?
 <!-- enter you answer in the space below -->